Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 #### ***Chapter***

 The `Chapter` represents a specific widget we want to show in the storybook.
 The class contains a name of the specific chapter, a [builder function](#chapter-builder) and a [ChapterOptions](#chapter-options).
-There is, also, the `build` method, that is responsible for building the widget, represented by the `Chapter` and applying options, using the `ChapterBuilder` function.
+There is, also, the `build` method, which is responsible for building the widget, represented by the `Chapter` and applying options, using the `ChapterBuilder` function.

 ##### Chapter builder